martadiridolfi/MOR/README.md

 The Jupyter notebook is organized into three main sections:

-Section 1: Galerkin-POD approach
+- Section 1: Galerkin-POD approach
-Section 2: PINN method
+- Section 2: PINN method
-Section 3: POD-NN approach (Proper Orthogonal Decomposition integrated with NNs)
+- Section 3: POD-NN approach (Proper Orthogonal Decomposition integrated with NNs)

 ### Section Details

-Method Application
-    This section includes the code required to implement the related method.
+- Method Application: This section includes the code required to implement the related method.

-Benchmark Testing
-    In this section, the methods are first tested on the benchmark problem for which we have known solution.
+- Benchmark Testing: In this section, the methods are first tested on the benchmark problem for which we have known solution.

-Project Task Implementation
-    After benchmarking, the methods are applied to the specific project task.
+- Project Task Implementation: After benchmarking, the methods are applied to the specific project task.

 ### Analysis